official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-1.md

 additional time to demonstrate its commitment to do so.”

-premise that it is sufficiently important to know precisely what has been achieved in the area of disarmament over the entire period since 1991.”261
+premise that it is sufficiently important to know precisely what has been achieved in the area of disarmament over the entire period since 1991.”[^261]

-260 UN Security Council, 15 December 1998, ‘Letter dated 14 December 1998 from the Deputy Prime
+[^260]: UN Security Council, 15 December 1998, ‘Letter dated 14 December 1998 from the Deputy Prime
-Minister of Iraq addressed to the Secretary-General’ (S/1998/1173).
-261 UN Security Council, 15 December 1998, ‘Letter dated 15 December 1998 from the Secretary-General
+[^261]: UN Security Council, 15 December 1998, ‘Letter dated 15 December 1998 from the Secretary-General
-addressed to the President of the Security Council’ (S/1998/1172).

 145

-648. Mr Campbell wrote that a meeting of DOP took place on 15 December.262 Mr Cook considered that Mr Butler’s report was sufficient reason for action.
+648. Mr Campbell wrote that a meeting of DOP took place on 15 December.[^262] Mr Cook considered that Mr Butler’s report was sufficient reason for action.
 Mr Blair had given explicit authority for the UK to participate if the US decided to go ahead with strikes.